OpenIndiana/oi-userland/doc/userland-tools.md

 # userland-tools

-oi-userland comes with some tools used all over the build system and these tools reside in tools/ directory.
+oi-userland comes with some tools used all over the build system and these tools reside in the [tools/](https://github.com/OpenIndiana/oi-userland/tree/oi/hipster/tools) directory.

 ## userland-zone